- How Bad Are California Courthouses? Statewide Video Tour Including Long Beach

 Initial Funding Year: FY 2007-2008

-When a project to replace the old courthouse was first planned, redevelopment in the city's Civic Center near the current court location, the state intends to benefit from a Performance-Based Infrastructure (PBI) project that will involve engaging a private team to finance, design, build, operate and maintain the court building.
+When a project to replace the old courthouse was first planned, redevelopment in the city's Civic Center near the old courthouse made a replacement courthouse a good candidate for Performance-Based Infrastructure (PBI), an innovative delivery method that involves engaging a private team to finance, design, build, operate and maintain the court building.

 The new courthouse is located on a site of six acres northwest of the existing courthouse, bounded by West Broadway, Maine Avenue, West 3rd Street, and Magnolia Avenue.
 The AOC acquired the site from the Long Beach Redevelopment Agency in exchange for the existing courthouse and its land.

 California Environmental Quality Act (CEQA) Compliance